USA Cycling / UCI max tire width rules for the cyclocross national championship

 • Masters, Non-Binary, Collegiate, and Singlespeed: max 38mm tire width rule in effect

-No studded tires are ever allowed, regardless of category.
-Keep that in mind given that snow/ice is possible in Hartford.
+No studded tires are ever allowed, regardless of category - even if the spikes are worn down.
+Keep that in mind in the event you see snow or ice in the forecast.

 Background